fertrig/ai-finops-dashboard/approach.md

 To do:
 - Displaying "reconnecting" on the dashboard when the exponential backoff is in progress.
 - Implementation and testing of 24 hours of metrics.
+- Fix labels on x-axis of token usage chart.